-The Collection consists of more than 15,000 photographs spanning the earliest days of paper photography in the 1850s through the 1930s, with more than one-half of the photographs dating to the late Qing Dynasty.
+The Collection consists of more than 21,000 photographs produced in China spanning the earliest days of paper photography in the 1850s through the 1930s, with more than one-half of the photographs dating to the late Qing Dynasty.
 The archive, an unsurpassed artistic treasure trove of early photography of China, could not be replicated today due to the scarcity of quality material.
-It includes hundreds of the greatest masterpieces of Chinese photography in superb condition created by the artistic giants of early photography of China.
+It includes thousands of the greatest masterpieces of Chinese photography in superb condition created by the artistic giants of early photography of China.
 It was assembled with an emphasis on photographs of the highest historical and artistic quality.
 This is the world’s finest holding of early photographic works of China by both Chinese and international photographers.

 This enormous photographic archive fully documents the lives and cultures of the people of China.
 Chinese business and commerce is well represented with photographs including street business scenes, portraits of artisans and merchants, pictures of craftsmen at work, and views documenting trade and business ties with other nations.

 Beijing photographs in the Collection include images by every major nineteenth-century photographer of the city.
 No gathering of photographs surpasses the Loewentheil Collection in its artistic and historical scope.
 The archive includes the finest earliest photographs of Beijing’s grand architecture, expansive topography, and vibrant daily life.
-One highlight is a most important photograph album of China, our unique Beato Album.
+One of the highlights is an important photograph album containing fine photographs by Felice Beato.
+It is the finest early photography album of Beijing remaining in private hands.
 This volume contains a series of the first photographs ever taken of Beijing as well as spectacular multi-panel panoramas of the city by the pioneering photographer Felice Beato.
 The Collection also has an extensive holding of the first scenes of daily life in Beijing by Georges Auguste Morache.
 These photographs are extremely rare records of a wide range of people living in Beijing in the nineteenth century.
 In addition, the Loewentheil Collection contains the world’s largest holding of Thomas Child’s famous Beijing photographs, the first systematic photographic survey of the city.